The questions and answers below are to explain on the stand my grammar approach has regarding the Universal Grammar by Noam Chomsky.

 All along, we people live ON Earth.
 We usually view lands or seas as extents.
 We give at least psychological borders to areas IN which we are.
 We perceive routes and ways TO places.
 We happen to be AT landmarks and places.

 Such are human natural variables for space, in English.
-We can employ these variables for language.
+If we employ these variables to make grammatical forms, the variables become generative in our use.
 Feel welcome to read:

 GRAMMAR WEB LOG: